jdefrancesco/armjitsu/README.md

+# WARNING
+**Because I was informed of dead line so suddenly, the code needs major refactoring.**
+**A lot of this code is axcting just as PoC to meet the deadline.
+It is functional but not well tested.**
+**Next revision, with additional funding, I plan to implement the rest of the code-base as I had originally envisioned.**

-# WARNING: DOCUMENT IS FAR OUT OF DATE, WILL UPDATE SOON
+# YET ANOTHER WARNING: DOCUMENT IS FAR OUT OF DATE, WILL UPDATE SOON

 # Getting started: